“Using materials from her native Colombia, Lula designs all of her collection in which many are one of a kind.

-The look she creates is a totally new concept for the Fashion industry due to distinctive shapes and forms that nature bestows upon her materials.
+The look she creates is new concept for the Fashion industry due to distinctive shapes and forms that nature bestows upon her materials.
 With her keen eye for design, Lula takes these exotic materials and turns them into unrivaled pieces of jewelry.
-For example such materials used are a natural biodegradable Tagua nut which is an oval shaped nut from a palm tree, often called vegetable ivory, or citrus rind which is another natural product and allows her to create aromatic beautiful necklaces and bracelets.
+For example materials such as Tagua nut which is a natural biodegradable, oval shaped nut from a palm tree, often called vegetable ivory, or citrus rind which is another natural product that allows her to create aromatic beautiful necklaces and bracelets.

 Citrus rinds are collected from a local juice bar.
 They are thoroughly peeled, washed and dye with natural dyes.
 On winter they are baked, on summer they are sun dried.

-Açai seeds come from a tall Palm tree that grows in flooded areas in Brazil, commonly known for its fruit: The Açai berry.
+Açai seeds come from a tall Palm tree that grows in flooded areas in South Brazil, commonly known for its fruit: The Açai berry.
 Their small size make them perfect for beading.